Sorry, you need to enable JavaScript to visit this website.

 Overall impact

-The intervention has led to early identification of vulnerable repeat callers.
-This early identification and engagement has led to those callers receiving the correct assistance and signposting.
+Intervention has led to early identification of vulnerable repeat callers.
+This early identification and engagement has led to callers receiving the correct assistance and signposting.

 Learning